isomerpages/moe-ast-moehc/_school-histories/Schools/Poi Ching School.md

 In 2016, Poi Ching School was accorded the Learning for Life Programme, ‘D’ARTS@PCS’.

 In 2020, the school was accorded the Applied Learning Programme – BEST Programme (Developing a Bilingual, Effective Speaker and WriTer in every PCS Student).
-The school celebrates its 100th anniversary in 2020.
+The school celebrates its 100th&nbsp;anniversary in 2020.

 Principals:<br>
 \- 郭可模 (1919–unknown)<br>